Thinking beyond borders

 To consider the start and end dates of residency status, there is no minimum threshold/number of days that would exempt an individual from paying tax in Luxembourg.
 The determination is essentially based on facts and circumstances.
 The assignee is considered to be a Luxembourg tax resident as of the first day the individual arrives in Luxembourg (according to Luxembourg domestic tax rules).

 For extended business travelers, the types of income that are generally taxed are employment income (including non-cash benefits), Luxembourg-sourced income, and gains from taxable Luxembourg assets (such as real estate).
 Salaried benefits arising from the allocation of transferable stock options to employees may have a deemed market value according to the "Black-Scholes" method, or fixed at 30% of the value of the underlying share (subject to reasonable conditions)

 Specific tax regime for impatriate workers

 On 27 January 2014, the Luxembourg Tax Authorities published a circular (L.I.R. n° 95/2 of 27 January 2014) regarding the tax regime applicable to impatriate workers ('the Circular').
-This Circular applies retroactively as from 1 January 2014 and replaces the circular n° 95/2 of 21 May 2013 (see our newsletter issue 2013-06).
-Specific tax provisions will apply in Luxembourg to impatriate workers relocating to Luxembourg as of 1 January 2014, to the extent that specific conditions related to employees, employer, and salaried employment in Luxembourg are fulfilled.
+This Circular applies retroactively as from 1 January 2014 and replaces the circular n° 95/2 of 21 May 2013.
+Specific tax provisions apply in Luxembourg to impatriate workers relocating to Luxembourg since1 January 2014, to the extent that specific conditions related to employees, employer, and salaried employment in Luxembourg are fulfilled.
 These provisions aim at exempting part of impatriate workers' costs and expenses in relation with their impatriation to Luxembourg.
 Extended business travelers who do not become residents of Luxembourg would not qualify for this tax regime.

 Scope of the Circular